yashaswiim/machineLab_finalProject/README.md

     - for the cam mechanism of hopping preys,
     - for the diving falcon mechanism
 - Servo motors:
-    - for the flapping bird - the motor would give a pull to the string at certain time intervals to keep the bird flying,
+    - for the flapping bird - the motor would give a pull to the string at certain time intervals to keep the bird flying (this is done manually in the video linked above)
     - for the pop-up mechanism

 These mechanism work with servo motors better becuase we only need a movement of 180 degrees at max in these mechanisms.